 We welcome applications from those seeking academic careers, teachers looking to decolonise their curriculum, professionals who are returning to learning, and performers and artists who wish to develop their analytic and critical thinking skills.

 Based in London you have access to all the resources the city offers including the Black Cultural Archives London, the Black Plays Archive at the Royal National Theatre, the National Archives, The British Library, George Padmore Institute as part of fieldwork tasks and further research.

 Full-time students study both compulsory modules and two options and write their dissertation across one year of study.

 Part-time students select one compulsory module and one option per year across two years and write their dissertation in their second year of study.

-- Interculturality, Text, Poetics 30 credits
+Interculturality, Text, Poetics

-- MA in Black British Writing Dissertation 60 credits
+MA Black British Writing Dissertation